Creamy Mashed Potatoes

 Preparation

-1. Place the potato pieces in the Anyday dish, rinse them with water, and drain, leaving the excess water in the dish.
+1. Place the potato pieces in an Anyday dish, rinse them with water, and drain, leaving the excess water in the dish.
 Add the 1 tablespoon of water, then cover with the lid (knob lifted).

 2. Microwave for 6 minutes, or until the potatoes are tender when pierced with a fork.